yatheeshpateel/automatic-send-whatsapp-message-u/README.md

 # prerequisites:

 Python 3.x installed
 pywhatkit library installed (pip install pywhatkit)
 A valid phone number and a message to send

+# Installation

+To install the required packages, run the following command in your terminal:

+pip install pywhatkit

 # Instructions